eegli/mfaws/readme.md

 Commands:
-  assume-role    Temporary credentials for an assumed AWS IAM Role session-token  Temporary credentials for an AWS IAM user help           Print this message or the help of the given subcommand(s)
+  assume-role    Temporary credentials for an assumed AWS IAM Role session-token  Temporary credentials for an AWS IAM user clean          Remove short-time profiles from your credentials file list           List profiles in your credentials file help           Print this message or the help of the given subcommand(s)

 Options: